 From outside the EEA?

-Studying in the UK for less than 6 months?
-You’ll only get free NHS treatment in an emergency.
-GPs may treat you for free, but usually only when it’s urgent treatment that can’t wait until you return home.
-You’ll have to pay for any other treatment as a private patient, which you may be able to claim from your medical insurance plan.
+Studying for less than 6 months?
+You will only be able to access free NHS treatment in an emergency.
+This is also the case with doctors, who may treat you for free but usually only when urgent treatment is needed.
+Any other medical treatment or prescriptions you need will need to be paid for, which may be covered by your medical insurance plan.